JonSnowbd/ZT/readme.md

 - [RenderTarget Abstraction](src/zt/renderTarget.zig)
 - [Shader Abstraction](src/zt/shader.zig) (Takes 2 strings to generate a shader program, easy to use with @embedFile)
 - [Texture Abstraction](src/zt/texture.zig) (This lets you load textures from file system and bind into opengl)
-- [Buffer Abstraction](src/zt/generateBuffer.zig) (This lets you generate a buffer pair for any given struct that uses only float/vec2/vec3/vec4)
+- [Buffer Abstraction](src/zt/generateBuffer.zig) (This lets you generate a buffer pair for any given vertex struct that uses only float/vec2/vec3/vec4)
 - [Simple Spritebuffer](src/zt/spriteBuffer.zig)

 ## Credits